APPLY

 Who makes admission decisions?

 Once the application is complete (including the interview), the Admissions Committee makes all admission decisions.
-The completed application file, i.e., transcripts, experience, letters of recommendation, application statement, resume, and writing sample, is reviewed.
+The completed application file, i.e., transcripts, experience, letters of recommendation, application statement, and resume, is reviewed.

 How many courses do you take each semester?